Paavo Talvela: Later life and legacy

 Talvela left the army in September 1944, returning to his job as the director of Pohjolan Liikenne which he had taken during the Interim Peace.
 As a result of the time he had spent in Germany during the war, he found working in Finland difficult, and lived in Rio de Janeiro selling cellulose between 1946 and 1949.
 Talvela returned to Finland in 1949, serving as a member of the City Council of Helsinki between 1954 and 1960.
 In 1958, he was the head consul for Philippines.
 He continued to be active in various activities related to paper production until his retirement.
 Talvela received his final promotion to the rank of general of the infantry (jalkaväenkenraali) in 1966.

 Talvela married twice during his life.
 His first marriage with Martta Sofia Nikoskelainen ran from 1919 to 1922, ending in a divorce.
 He remarried in 1923 to Karin Johanna Tengman.
 During his marriages, Talvela had a total of four children, born between 1919 and 1926.
-He secretly had a fifth child born out of wedlock, Swedish writer Gunilla Boëthius in 1945; this wasn't discovered until long after his death.
+He secretly had a fifth child born out of wedlock, Swedish writer Gunilla Boëthius in 1945; this was not discovered until long after his death.
 Talvela died on 30 September 1973 in Helsinki.
 He is buried in the Kulosaari Cemetery in Helsinki.